w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 - Receive DOT :white_check_mark:
 - Receive KSM :white_check_mark:
 - Receive ACA :white_check_mark:
-- Receive GLMR :warning: Could not copy address from the `receive` panel.
+- Receive GLMR :warning:
+  * The `receive` panel only shows the substrate format, not the EVM format.
+  * Also, the copy button doesn't work
 - Receive ASTR :warning: Could not acquire ASTR to test.
 - Receive ROC :warning: Correct balance is showing but the token symbol is KSM instead of ROC, and in the receive panel it shows GLMR.
 - Send in different networks